First Tank Guide Tank Logo

 How Does a Canister Filter Work?

 Canister filters draw water up a lift tube and out of the aquarium into an external filter chamber or canister where the water is pushed through a series of filter media to clean the aquarium water.
-The direction of flow varied between models and brands of canister filters, and can be bottom-to-top, top-to-bottom, back-to-front, center-out, or outside-in, depending on the particular brand or model of canister filter.
+The Canister Filter Diagram direction of flow varies between models and brands of canister filters, and can be bottom-to-top, top-to-bottom, back-to-front, center-out, or outside-in, depending on the particular brand or model of canister filter.
 This aquarium filter media provides chemical, biological, and/or mechanical filtration, depending on what kind of filter media you choose to use in the canister filter.

 After the water has gone through the filter media in the sealed canister, it is pumped back into the fish tank.
 Canister filters always use water pumps to move water, since their system is sealed.
 Most models of canister filter have integral water pumps, usually either built into the cover or built into the base, but some models of canister filter require a separate external water pump.